 This Alaska Statewide Operating Plan is reviewed annually by March 15 and revised as needed.
-Alaska Master Agreement Exhibits are also reviewed and revised annually in conjunction with the Operating Plan.
-The review will be scheduled and led by the Protecting Agencies and will include designated representatives of each of the signatories.
+Alaska Master Agreement Exhibits are also reviewed and revised annually in conjunction with the Statewide Operating Plan.
+The Protecting Agencies will schedule and lead the review and include designated representatives of each of the signatories.

 An After-Action Review may be hosted by any Parties to this Agreement.
 The Interagency Fall Fire Review is scheduled annually to discuss issues and concerns.
-Other reviews will be conducted as needed or required by agency policy.
+Other reviews are conducted as needed or required by agency policy.